Lent 4 year C Sermon 10 Prodigal Son

 it would make a good movie wouldn’t it…

-story teller isn’t a twenty first century film maker…he’s a first century rabbi.
+but our story teller isn’t a twenty first century film maker…he’s a first century rabbi.
 And the culture of his audience isn’t pacific-pakeha…but middle-eastern.

 What if our very familiarity…with the parable of the Prodigal Son…causes us to miss something…some nuance…some treasure of inspiration and meaning…aimed…at an entirely different group of people